anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 **<1> Address the challenges of account creation and usage**

 People are used to the convenience of sign-up and login in web2, so that they usually feel cumbersome in Web3 account operation.
-So our goal for zkCell Layer2 account is: **Make account operations as smooth as web2 while ensuring security**.
+So our goal for Kiri Layer2 account is: **Make account operations as smooth as web2 while ensuring security**.

 1.  **Eliminate wallet installation & Password & mnemonics**: Only your device and biometric information are required for easy access to your account.
 Wallet installation & password & mnemonics is history.
 2.  **Non-custodian**: The full control over your private keys and funds is always kept by yourself.
 Without your biometric authentication, others will not be able to access your wallet.